 All add or drop activity must be completed by the listed add/ drop deadline for the specific term or semester.
+All students are encouraged to consult with their academic advisor prior to making any significant schedule changes.
 Please refer to the Class Schedule or go online at www.plu.edu/registrar for the most current information.
 Students may add a course without an instructor signature only during the first five business days of a full or half semester-length class.
 A student may drop a course without an instructor's signature only during the first ten business days of a full semester-length class or of a half semester-length class.
 In most cases, adding and dropping can be accomplished using Banner Web.
 See the January Term and summer schedules for the add/drop periods for those terms.
 Any registration changes may result in additional tuition charges and fees and may also affect the student's financial aid (if applicable).
 A \$100 late registration fee is charged for any registration changes after the printed deadline dates.

-Early Registration for Returning Students
+Registration for Returning Students